Project Genetrix

 Project Genetrix, also known as WS-119L, was a program run by the U.S. Air Force, Navy, and the Central Intelligence Agency during the 1950s under the guise of meteorological research.
 It launched hundreds of surveillance balloons that flew over China, Eastern Europe, and the Soviet Union to collect intelligence on their nuclear capabilities.
 The Genetrix balloons were manufactured by the aeronautical division of General Mills.
 They were about 20 stories tall, carried cameras and other electronic equipment, and reached altitudes ranging from 30,000 to over 60,000 feet, well above the reach of any contemporary fighter plane.
 The overflights drew protests from target countries, while the United States defended its action.

 History

 Initiation and testing

 Authorized by President Dwight D. Eisenhower on December 27, 1955, Project 119L was the first espionage use of the balloons that had been tested in previous projects, such as Project Moby Dick.
 It succeeded Project Mogul, Project Skyhook, and Project Grandson.
 Eisenhower viewed the reconnaissance efforts as defensive in nature, under the rationale of collecting intelligence on the Sino-Soviet bloc in case of a surprise nuclear attack against NATO.
 A cover story had been agreed upon to explain the balloons as being used for meteorological research if they were ever discovered.

 In 1955, a number of AN/DMQ-1 gondolas were launched from Lowry Air Force Base in Colorado as a test of the system.
-One was recovered years later in New Brunswick.
+One was recovered years later in New Brunswick, Canada.